-The Onsite Review
+The Review

-Educator preparation and provider review and program approval is a continuous process that culminates with an on-site review every seven years.
+Educator preparation and provider review and program approval is a continuous process that culminates with a review every seven years.
 The formal process leading up to the review begins about two years before the on-site review when the institution is notified that it will be scheduled for a review.

-The on-site review dates run two to four consecutive days, beginning the afternoon of the first and concluding by noon on the last day.
-Usually the reviews start on Sunday afternoon.
+The review dates run two to three consecutive days, beginning the afternoon of the first and concluding by noon on the last day.
+Reviews will typically run Monday - Wednesday or Wednesday - Friday